 - Toss to coat.
 Let marinate in refrigerator for 30 minutes while preparing rest of meal.

-We also had some avocados and they were just ripening up so it seemed fitting to whip up a nice avocado crema to combat some of the heat in the bulgogi sauce.
-We used a recipe from Chowhound that was both simple and delicious.
+We also had some avocados and they were just ripening up, so it seemed fitting to whip up a nice avocado crema to combat some of the heat in the bulgogi sauce.
+For the crema we used a recipe from Chowhound that was both simple and delicious.

 We served the meat and slaw with warm tortillas, sliced avocados and shredded cheese for a make-your-own taco dinner.
 When we took out first bite all you could hear at the table were sighs of pure pleasure.
 The meat had a little heat to it and the crispy slaw had a nice fresh and crispy bite to it.
 My brother-in-law now swears that’s the only way he wants his tacos from now on.
 My sister and I were pretty blown away with the success of our leftover impromptu dinner.
 Yay us!